ideas-um/FAST/JOSS-Paper/paper.md

 # FAST Workflow Overview

+![High-level overview of FAST's main functionality (produced using [@gray2019openmdao]).\label{Fig:HighLevelDSM}](Figures/Collapsed-WtArrows-Edited.PNG)

-Figure ??? provides an overview of FAST's functionality, detailing all user inputs and modules.
+\autoref{Fig:HighLevelDSM} provides an overview of FAST's functionality, detailing all user inputs and modules.
 Data is passed forwards (colored red) and provided as feedback (colored green) in an iterative process.

-![High-level overview of FAST's main functionality (produced using [@gray2019openmdao]) \label{Fig:HighLevelDSM}](Figures/Collapsed-WtArrows-Edited.PNG){width = 80%}

 First, the user provides the Aircraft Specifications and a Mission Profile, which informs FAST how to fly the aircraft while sizing it.
 Then, FAST's Initialization module assembles the user-provided information into an aircraft model and utilizes its historical database [@arnson2025predicting] to generate regressions and predict any unknown parameters.